reifyhealth/specmonstah/README.md

 `ex-01` invokes the function call `(sm/build-ent-db {:schema schema}
 {:user [[3]]})`.
 You'll always call `sm/build-ent-db` first whenever you use Specmonstah.
-It takes two arguments, a schema and a query, and returns an _ent-db_.
+It takes two arguments, a schema and a query, and returns an _ent db_.

-ent-db's are at the core of Specmonstah; most functions take an ent-db as their first argument and return an ent-db.
-The ent-db is conceptually similar to the databases you're familiar with.
+ent db's are at the core of Specmonstah; most functions take an ent db as their first argument and return an ent db.
+The ent db is conceptually similar to the databases you're familiar with.
 Its `:schema` key refers to an entity schema, just as an RDBMS includes schema information.
 In this case, the schema is `{:user {:prefix